-Notes for Figure 6H-25-Typical Application 25 Multiple Lane Closures at Intersection
+Multiple Lane Closures at Intersection

-- 1. If the work space extends across a crosswalk, the crosswalk should be closed using the information and devices shown in Figure 6H-29. - 2.
-If the left through lane is closed on the near-side approach, the LEFT LANE MUST TURN LEFT sign should be placed in the median to discourage through vehicular traffic from entering the left-turn bay.
+- 1. If the work space extends across the crosswalk, the crosswalk should be closed using the information and devices shown in Figure 6H-29. - 2.
+If the left through lane is closed on the near-side approach, the LEFT LANE MUST TURN LEFT sign should be placed in the median to discourage through motor vehicle traffic from entering the left-turn bay.

 - 3. The normal procedure is to close on the near side of the intersection any lane that is not carried through the intersection.
-If the left-turning movement that normally uses the closed turn bay is small and/or the gaps in opposing vehicular traffic are frequent, left turns may be permitted on that approach. - 4.
+If the left-turning movement that normally uses the closed turn bay is small and/or the gaps in opposing motor vehicle traffic are frequent, left turns may be permitted on that approach. - 4.
 Flashing warning lights and/or flags may be used to call attention to the advance warning signs.